followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/sortingMethod.md

 ===========================================================================

 <!--fullDescription-->
-This function accepts two cell values and should return a number indicating their sort order.
-The number can be:
+This function accepts two cell values and should return a number indicating their sort order:

 - *Less than zero*
 *value1* goes before *value2*.